berndpeltzerbartels/xis/README.md

 ```

 Intention was, inside your Java-code you feel like to be on client-side, but of course you are not.
 Getting values from
-the pageJavascript or placing data on it is done by socket.io automatically.
+the pageComponent or placing data on it is done by socket.io automatically.

 As a consequence, a component is not a singleton (because we have several clients).
 It is just in request scope (to keep
 your server-application stateless), but it contains the actual client-state (by using @Binding- annotated fields).

 In XIS-Remote, we have two kinds of components.
-Pages and widgets on one hand side and pageJavascript-components on the
+Pages and widgets on one hand side and pageComponent-components on the
 other.

 ### Pages and Widgets

 When you create a component to be loaded by an HTTP-URL, you have to annotate the java-classes with @Page or @Widget,
 where in fact @Widget is just an alias for @Page, just to show, the corresponding HTML is just a fragment and intended
-to be diplayed on an HTML-pageJavascript.
+to be diplayed on an HTML-pageComponent.
 With the annotation, you define an URL to access such kind of components.

 #### Widget

-A widgetJavascript has to be annotated wiht @Widget.
+A widgetComponent has to be annotated wiht @Widget.
 There are several ways to load a some HTML at runtime and we will
 discuss it later.

 Example: WeatherWidget.java

 ```
-@Widget("/weather/weather.widgetJavascript")
+@Widget("/weather/weather.widgetComponent")
 class WeatherWidget {

     @Autowired